The votes are in. The selections have been made.

 With the Brewers' 2014 payroll to be its highest yet at more than $100 million, Roenicke certainly has lofty expectations set upon him.

-"It’s nice.
-It just makes you feel like the club’s behind you, and I feel that way.
-But sometimes, just doing this helps.
 It helps with the players.
-It was nice when I walked in (the clubhouse) today.
-So that’s good."
+It was nice when I walked in (the clubhouse)

 -Ron Roenicke